madhusudanshrestha/vehicle_tracking_api/README.md

 Migrate and seed the database with Admin user
 ```
 npx prisma migrate dev --name init
-npx prisma seed db
+npx prisma db seed
 ```
-Your admin email and password will be displayed in console.
+Your admin email and password will be displayed in the console.
 ADMIN_EMAIL email and ADMIN_PASSWORD can also be changed in the .env file.
 If ADMIN_PASSWORD is empty.
 It'll generate a random password.
 ```
 _______________________________________
 Your email:  admin@example.com